mixxxdj/manual/source/hardware/controllers/gemini_g4v.rst

 Pressing the lit pad stop the loop.
 Pressing a different pad will stop the first pad and will Cstart a new loop.

-The :hwlabel:`Loop Move` knob shifts the loop position in the track.
+The :hwlabel:`LOOP MOVE` knob shifts the loop position in the track.

 Loop Roll Mode
 ^^^^^^^^^^^^^^